-If a student tests positive for a substance included in the five-panel drug screen, the offer to the current class will be rescinded.
-They will be permitted to re-apply for consideration for admission in the future.
+If a student has a positive drug test for a substance included in the five-panel drug screen, the offer to the current class will be rescinded.
+The student will be permitted to re-apply for consideration for program admission in the future.